Stop a Payment in Payment Assistant

 You can request a stop payment from three locations:

-A confirmation screen appears.
-Confirm that this is the payment you want to stop.
-Once you submit, it can't be cancelled.
+3. A confirmation screen appears showing the payment details.
+Review the information to confirm this is the payment you want to stop.

-Select Send.
-The stop payment is sent to the payment processor for review.
+4. Select Send.
+The stop payment request is sent to the payment processor for review.

 After you submit a stop payment request, a stop payment note is added to the Payment status column on the Payment Assistant Payments tab.